AllenNeuralDynamics/parallax/docs/source/FAQ.rst

 - **If I turn on Parallax, it shows noisy data on the view and does not display the camera view.
 What should I do?**

-    Parallax is currently under development, and some functions are not stable.
-If camera resources are not cleared up in the previous session, such as when the app exits forcefully or the camera interface is unplugged, it can cause this issue.

         .. image:: _static/_faq/reset1.JPG
             :scale: 20%